fsspec/kerchunk/docs/source/tutorial.rst

             with fs2.open(outf, 'wb') as f:
                 f.write(ujson.dumps(h5chunks.translate()).encode());

-ERA5-pds is located in us-west-2 and so depending on where this computation is taking place the time taken can vary dramatically and is likely to be faster than this.
+ERA5-pds is located in us-west-2 and so depending on where this computation is taking place the time taken can vary dramatically.

 .. code::